 Of course, you can always choose to build your own bike.
 There are plenty of Web sites out there that sell all the parts you'll need to design and build your own creation, from frame to engine.
 Building your own bike can be challenging, but it also means that your ride will have your own personal touch.
 Make sure you do plenty of research and that you assemble the pieces in a dry fitting at least once to be sure everything fits together properly -- you don't want to go through all the trouble of getting all your parts together only to find out at the last second that they don't fit.

 Choppers are all about individuality, yet they also seem to foster feelings of community within the biker world.
 Many chopper owners like to ride with large groups of other bikers.
 Some even consider riding a focal point of their lifestyle, setting aside time just to ride.
 The chopper appeals to riders' senses of nostalgia, danger, mystery and freedom, and that isn't likely to change anytime soon.

-To learn more about choppers and related subjects, follow the links on the next page.
+To learn more about choppers and related subjects, follow the links below.

 Related HowStuffWorks Articles